Message from the chairman

-The Trustees of the Michael Marks Charitable Trust are committed to supporting the work of charities that preserve and promote various aspects of culture and the natural environment.
+Our Trust is committed to supporting the work of charities that preserve and promote various aspects of culture and the natural environment.

-It is with this in mind that we support various projects, such as museums and art galleries, exhibitions and exhibition catalogues, old churches of the Celtic and Anglo-Saxon periods, restore various historical artefacts, support orchestras which perform classical music and commission new compositions of classical music.
+It is with this in mind that we support various projects, such as museums and art galleries, exhibitions and exhibition catalogues, old churches, restoration of various historical artefacts and orchestras which perform classical music and commission new music.
 We also support various research and conservation projects in universities and libraries.
 In 2009 we established the Michael Marks Awards for Pamphlet Poetry in the UK in our efforts to preserve and promote the art of poetry both in the English language but also in the Celtic languages that preceded the Anglo-Saxon invasions and are still spoken in parts of the UK.
 In these awards we also recognise quality and innovative publishing and illustration.
+Since 2022 we have also established the Environmental Poet of the Year in collaboration with the Wordsworth Trust.

 Thank you for taking the trouble to read about our efforts.
 We hope to be able to honour our commitments to our civilisation and our environment for a long time to come.